alainfurter/ios-swiss-transit/README.md

 ☆ Integration in the Maps App ☆
 If an origin and / or destination is defined in the Maps app you can launch Swiss Transit directly from the Maps App and use it as routing provider for public transport connections

-For iPhone / iPod Touch and iPad
-Do you have an iPhone / iPod Touch and iPad?
-Swiss Transit is available for all three devices